GerritCodeReview/plugins_events-log/src/main/resources/Documentation/config.md

 plugin.@PLUGIN@.maxTries
 :    Maximum number of times the plugin should attempt to store the event if a
      loss in database connection occurs.
 Setting this value to 0 will disable retries.
 When not specified, the default value is 3.
+After this number of failed tries, events shall be stored in the back up database until connection can be established.

 plugin.@PLUGIN@.retryTimeout
 :    Amount of time in milliseconds for which the plugin should wait in between
      event storage retries.
+When not specified, the default value is set to 1000ms.

+plugin.@PLUGIN@.connectTimeout
+:    Interval of time in milliseconds for which the plugin should try to reconnect
+     to the database.
 When not specified, the default value is set to 1000ms.